 How to make lotion bars without beeswax

 Back to our beautiful homemade lotion bar recipe…I’ve used 3 very simple ingredients: cocoa butter, shea butter and safflower oil.
 Plus I’ve added my own blend of essential oil but that’s always optional.
-The key thing here is to make sure the butter ratio is more than 90% of the ingredients.
+The key thing here is to make sure the butter ratio is more than 75% to 90% of the ingredients.
 This will ensure you lotion bar stays solid.

 Cocoa butter has a lovely chocolate scent (that is if you buy the non-refined cocoa butter grade) and is high in fatty acids which will keep your skin hydrated.
 It also helps reducing skin inflammation and stretch marks.